 A natural depilatory?
-Ageing.
+Aging.
 Not very appealing or time honoring.
 It may not even have an effect on facial hair.

 Don’t worry, me ladies.
-There are natural ways to get rid of the below brow hair, Presley-like long sideburns, moustache, and beard.
+There are natural ways to get rid of the below-brow hair, Presley-like long sideburns, mustache, and beard.

-When talking about facial hair, you need to know what is hirsutism.
+When talking about facial hair, you need to know what hirsutism is.
 Hirsutism is a condition where women have excess body hair in unwanted places like the chin, back, and chest.

 Old wives and unquestioning holistic activists without hesitation often advise the use of turmeric to remove facial hair.
 Is there any truth in this myth?
-Seems not.1
+Seems not.4